CrowdHailer/just-job/README.md

 The delivery mechanism is also a detail and we will not allow it to pollute the domain model.
 Instead of dependency injection I want to use interface objects as described in "Architecture: the lost years".
 However I have never worked in a language with proper interface objects so if I get it all wrong please let me know.

+## Development
+### Creating a new Task

+> It should be possible to add a new task to a todo list

+**Requirements**
+- a task has an instruction(the content), a due_date and a completed status
+- we need to be able to create a todo list